 A 23-year veteran of the U.S. Coast Guard, Connie brings a wealth of knowledge and experience to the EMSI cadre.
 Beginning her Coast Guard career in 1989, she has served in a variety of assignments, including search and rescue boat crew, law enforcement team member, Deck Watch Officer, EMT, Marine Inspector/Investigator, Pollution Investigator, Incident Command System Instructor, and Contingency Preparedness Program Manager.
+She currently serves as a recurring instructor at the FEMA Incident Workforce Academy (FIWA) teaching ICS-300 Intermediate ICS for Expanding Incidents and ICS-400 Advanced ICS – Complex Incidents for students nationwide.

 From 1997 to 2001, Connie served as the Chief of the Contingency Preparedness Branch and Emergency Management Coordinator for the Marine Safety Office in Hampton Roads, Virginia.
 She coordinated USCG responses to a wide array of marine incidents, including oil/hazmat spills, vessel groundings, vessel collisions, waterfront facility fires, and navigation hazards.
 While assigned to Marine Safety Office Detroit from 2002 to 2005, Connie was responsible for maritime homeland security for the Southeast Michigan area to include extensive inter-agency international response, critical infrastructure security assessments, and the Southeast Michigan Area Maritime Security Plan.